Ishita1302/rbtc-usdt0-lending-boilerplate/README.md

 - This boiler uses **UmbrellaOracleAdapter** with owner‑settable prices.
 - For a real integration, replace it with a production oracle (e.g. RedStone/Umbrella) and keep the `IPriceOracle` interface.

-Then run your custom deployment or reuse `scripts/demo.js` as a template with `--network rskTestnet`.
+Then run your custom deployment using:
+`npx hardhat run --network rskTestnet scripts/demo-testnet.js`

 ---